More About Smart recovery

 - Participants set their own goals, which may or may not include abstinence.

-- Encourages active participation, engagement and problem solving.
+- we Encourage active participation, engagement and problem solving in a stryctured meeting format..

 - Participants learn to build and exercise an internal locus of control.

-- Groups have the added benefit of accessibility, with no cost incurred, no waiting list and -- no registration necessary, although we encourage participants to become a member to access added benefits from the program.
+- Groups have the added benefit of accessibility, with no cost incurred, no waiting list and no registration, although we encourage participants to donate when and if they can when we pass the hat.

 - We evolve as science evolves in mental health and addiction recovery.

-- We meet people where they are in recovery in referring to the 5 Stages of Change.
+- We meet people where they are in recovery with reference tor the 5 Stages of Change model.

 - We do not require people to believe in a higher power (although it's supported if you do)